ToolGrad: Efficient Tool-use Dataset Generation with Textual "Gradients": Introduction

 \section{Introduction}

-Tool uses empower large language models (LLMs) by interfacing a parametric model with the external world through API calls.
+Tool use empowers large language models (LLMs) by interfacing a parametric model with the external world through API calls.
 For instance, RAG~\cite{lewis2020retrieval}, an exemplary tool-use system, demonstrated its impact in reducing LLM hallucination and increasing AI response quality~\cite{shuster2021retrievalaugmentationreduceshallucination}.
 Further studies have extended the concept and use programs and database retrieval to enhance LLMs' math reasoning and fact-checking capabilities~\cite{gao2023pal,augenstein2024factuality}.

 In practice, teaching LLM to use tools is nontrivial -- its main challenge lies in the dataset.
 While prior work has collected large-scale API databases~\cite{shen2023hugginggpt, berkeley-function-calling-leaderboard}, we still lack a scalable method to create a pair of ``user prompt'' and ``tool-use chain'' for training.
 Since it is impractical to ask for human annotation at scale, prior work primarily used an agent to search a tool-use path with trial and error. \autoref{fig:teaser} (top) shows a representative annotation approach, which includes two steps: 1) generate a hypothetical user instruction from a sampled API pool, and 2) use a DFS agent to find its tool-use solution.
-This approach is inherently \textit{inefficient} because its core concept is to distill valuable trajectory from a complex agent exploration for training an LLM.
+This approach is inherently \textit{inefficient} because its core concept is to distill valuable trajectories from a complex agent exploration for training an LLM.
 This implies that exploration must be expensive by nature.
 More importantly, the exploration has no guarantee of annotation success, causing a waste of agent resources.
 As a result, such a tool-use dataset generation usually suffers from 1) a high agent cost and 2) a low pass rate.

 To address this issue, this work explores an alternative solution paradigm, \ie, we first generate a ground-truth tool-use chain and then annotate its corresponding user prompt.
 Intuitively, an explicit tool-use solution provides more unambiguous information than a prompt, making the annotation, from tool usage to the use query, much easier and requiring only one LLM step.
 At the same time, this new problem formulation introduces a new challenge: how can we effectively generate tool-use chains directly from a large-scale API database?